Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **Mapped Genes** additional genes the identified peptide may originate from

-**Mapped Proteins** additional proteins the identified peptide maps to
+**Mapped Proteins** additional proteins the identified peptide maps to (including any arising from I/L substitutions)

 (additional columns for TMT/iTRAQ channels if used, where each contains the relative reporter ion abundances for that PSM)
 <br>